Gemini-HUN/Sporemod-Fruits-in-civ-and-space/README.md

 ### My mod idea, original mod modification:
  [NukelordPvP](https://github.com/NukelordPvP/space_enhancement_mod_edits/releases/tag/Spore)

-* Somebody made this mode instead of me, my idea was fruits appear in civ and space stage too.
+* Someone created this mod before I could.
+My original idea was to make fruits appear in the Civilization and Space stages as seen in cherrytree370's mod, but without adding new space weapons.
-* This is not affect to the gameplay, only decoration.
+* This mod does not affect gameplay; it is purely decorative.